sarthak-dhiman/ButtonMorse/README.md

 **The Instructions to use the translator are as follows(for ver-0.1)**
 1) Power on the microcontroller , ensuring the wiring is as per schematics *GP38-GND,GP36-3.3V,GP01-SDA,GP02-SCL,GP17-DOT_SWITCH,GP18-DASH_SWITCH,GP16-ENTER_SWITCH*
-2) Wait until the buttonMorse spash screen is over and the prompt is asked for
+2) Wait until the buttonMorse splash screen is over and the prompt is asked for
-3) For this rev translation can only be done per charachter at a time(*later versions will work to have support for words) so enter the morse code and press the enter
+3) For this rev translation can only be done per alphabet at a time(*later versions will work to have support for words) so enter the morse code and press the enter
-4) The next screen should display your translated charachter
+4) The next screen should display your translated alphabet
 5) Press enter to clear screen and get prompt for next input

 **Features to be implemented in future revesions**
-1) Input support for a word at a time, instead of charachters
+1) Input support for a word at a time, instead of alphabet
 2) Desktop application verison that can inputs from standard keyboards or the rp2040
 3) Making RP2040 translator dual act as a morsepad(keypad for morse)
 4) Wireless interconnectivity between application and the board